 We will aim to send a full response within 20 working days.
 If this timescale cannot be met, the Complaints Officer will write to the complainant to explain why this is the case.

 If the complaint is about the way we have handled a claim, or about the service we have provided, a complainant may ask for their concerns to be referred to the Independent Investigator.
 Should a complainant ask for a review by the Independent Investigator, we will write to the complainant to explain the process and to request any additional information necessary to refer the complaint to the Independent Investigator.

 The Independent Investigator will carry out an unbiased and independent review of our handling of your claim or the service we have provided.
 However, the Investigator cannot overturn a decision made about your claim or award a compensation payment.
-The Independent Investigator will prepare a report for our Board of Directors.
-The Board will then write to you with its response to the report, explaining what action will be taken.
+The Independent Investigator will prepare a report which will go to our Chief Operating Officer and our Chief Corporate Affairs Officer for consideration.
+A copy of this report will be sent to you and will also be sent to the FSCS Board.
 Please note that we will only commission the Independent Investigator if your complaint cannot be resolved to your satisfaction by one of our Complaints Officers.

 The FSCS reserves the right to refuse to communicate with people who are abusive to its staff and those who are vexatious or persist in pursuing a complaint after the complaint process has been completed.
 Complainants will be advised if this decision has been made, and why.

 Any personal information provided to us will be held by the Scheme in accordance with our data protection policy, which is on our website or available on request to FSCS.